mennetorelli/Plumberz/README.md

 so that we could have a syncronyzed, mutable variable visible by both threads.

 The producer thread repeats continuously (with `forever`) three monadic actions.
-The first one is basically the conduit pipeline seen in the examples before: we build a `HashMap` and store it in a variable.
+* The first one is basically the conduit pipeline seen in the examples before: we build a `HashMap` and store it in a variable.
-Then, with `tryTakeMVar hashMapMVar` we are accessing the (initially empty) shared `MVar`, and binding its content to `queuedHashMap`.
+* Then, with `tryTakeMVar hashMapMVar` we are accessing the (initially empty) shared `MVar`, and binding its content to `queuedHashMap`.
   We used `tryTakeMVar` instead of `takeMVar` because the former is basically non-blocking version of the latter, and thus the program does not block if the taken `MVar` is `empty`.
-In the last monadic action we are merging the hashmap stored in the `MVar` with the one just computed in the pipeline, and store back the result into the same `MVar`.
+* In the last monadic action we are merging the hashmap stored in the `MVar` with the one just computed in the pipeline, and store back the result into the same `MVar`.
   To do so, we are using the `unionWith` with combining function `+`, because we want to sum the values of the duplicate keys.
   Note that we can't feed the `queuedHashMap` directly into the `unionWith`, because `trytakevar` has type `tryTakeMVar :: MVar a -> IO (Maybe a)`, therefore `queuedHashMap` isn't of type `HashMap`, but `Maybe HashMap`.
-To extract the value from `queuedHashMap` we implemented a simple extractHashMap function, wich returns `empty` in case the input is `Nothing` and a plain `HashMap` if the input is a `Just`, using the `fromJust` function.
+  To extract the value from `queuedHashMap` we implemented a simple `extractHashMap` function, wich returns `empty` in case the input is `Nothing` and a plain `HashMap` if the input is a `Just`, using the `fromJust` function.

 The consumer thread every n seconds (inserted by the user) reads the content of the MVar and sends it to the client.
-More in detail, it repeatedely does the following monadic actions.
+More in detail, it repeatedely does the following monadic actions:
-First of all it waits for a certain amount of time with `threadDelay`.
+* First of all, the thread waits for a certain amount of time with `threadDelay`.
-Then, takes the content of the MVar using `tryTakeMVar`.
+* Then, takes the content of the MVar using `tryTakeMVar`.
-Finally, it sends a stream of Bytestring to the client as in the previous example (note that due to the type signature of `tryTakeMVar`, we have to extract the value from the `Maybe` as seen before).
+* Finally, it sends a stream of Bytestring to the client as in the previous example (note that due to the type signature of `tryTakeMVar` we have to extract the value from the `Maybe` as seen before).
-If the `HashMap` is `empty`, the client will receive and print an empty stream.
+* Thus, if the `HashMap` is `empty`, the client will receive and print an empty stream.